 Destination Wedding Photographer

-Immerse yourself in culture and traditions – Ethiopian wedding in Addis
+Immerse Yourself in Culture and Traditions – An Ethiopian Wedding in Addis

 Location: Ethiopian Skylight Hotel

-Are you dreaming of a wedding abroad?
-I met Kurat and Micki at their civil wedding in the Hochzeitsturm in Darmstadt .
-The likeable Eritrean-Ethiopian couple told me about their plans to celebrate a big traditional wedding abroad with the whole family and relatives in Ethiopia.
-As a wedding photographer for destination weddings, I am very happy to accompany my couples to where they want to celebrate the best day of their lives.
-So I had the opportunity to accompany the two, was able to immerse myself in the cultural traditions, exciting customs and the joy of life.
+Do you also dream of getting married abroad?
+I met Kurat and Micki at their civil wedding ceremony at the Hochzeitsturm in Darmstadt.
+This lovely Eritrean-Ethiopian couple told me about their plans to celebrate a large, traditional wedding abroad with their entire family and relatives in Ethiopia.
+As a wedding photographer specializing in destination weddings, I love accompanying my couples to wherever they want to celebrate the happiest day of their lives.
+So I had the opportunity to accompany the two of them, immersing myself in the cultural traditions, exciting customs, and zest for life.

-The wedding took place in the capital Addis Ababa over a total of three days.
+The wedding took place in the capital, Addis Ababa, over the course of three days.

 TAG 1